COVID–19 - Update for Partner Employers and Apprentices

 What will happen to existing training or review visits that are planned?

-These will be completed remotely via Microsoft Teams or via telephone.
+These will be completed either face to face or remotely via Microsoft Teams or via telephone.

 What technology do you use?

 Every apprentice has a OneFile e-portfolio account where apprentices, supervisors and our tutors can see and manage learning and progress.
 Work will continue to be set via OneFile for all apprentices.
-We will also use Microsoft Teams (where applicable) to deliver training sessions and one to one sessions remotely.
+We will also use Microsoft Teams (where applicable) to deliver training sessions and one-to-one sessions remotely.
 We will also speak to apprentices via telephone.
+We also use a variety of online learning resources to enhance online learning such as Nearpod.

 What about classroom sessions?